ShreyaRamesh1584/Project--Digital-Twin-Technology/README.md

 3. Decision Tree Model : 79.98%
 4. Support Vector Regression Model : 76.0069%

-The R2 score is a measure of the accuracy of the model, therefore higher the R2 score the more accurate would be the predictions.
+The R2 score is a measure of the variablity in data that the model can handle, therefore higher the R2 score the more accurate would be the predictions.
 Hence the random forest regression model was chosen, and the same was mentioned in the paper.
+To better showcase the data a dashboard was also constructed.

+Since the data is hypothetical in this case, the code and dashboard only serve to showcase the potential of the technology if it were to be put to use.